 Brassica Kitchen + Café

 You know what would make you feel better in these uncertain times?
 Fried chicken.
-Get some of the best delivered right to your door: This JP neighborhood stunner is offering select menu items—including chef Jeremy Kean’s signature fried fowl and other greatest-hit dishes, plus cafe drinks, breakfast and lunch sandwiches, and more—for delivery via GrubHub.
+Get some of the best delivered right to your door: This JP favorite is offering select menu items—including chef Jeremy Kean’s signature fried fowl and other greatest-hit dishes—for delivery via GrubHub.
 To pick up in Forest Hills, online or phone preorders are required.
-For both in-store pickup and GrubHub delivery, breakfast and lunch is on Tuesday-Sunday from 11 a.m.-4 p.m. and Sundays from 9 a.m.-3 p.m., and dinner runs Tuesday-Saturday from 4:45-9 p.m.
-Also: Keep an eye out for fun raffles (think: future private dinner parties) that support Brassica’s out-of-work Brassica staff directly.
-Buy online a $10 raffle ticket (or several) for a chance to win a top-shelf bottle of wine to enjoy next time you’re able to dine in at Brassica.
-All ticket sales will be distributed among every non-salaried employee, from the dishwasher, to the cafe staff and servers.
+For both in-store pickup and GrubHub delivery, breakfast and lunch is on Tuesday-Saturday from 11 a.m.-4 p.m. and Sundays from 9 a.m.-3 p.m., and dinner runs Tuesday-Saturday from 4:45-9 p.m.
+Also: Keep an eye out for fun raffles (think: future private dinner parties) that support Brassica’s out-of-work staff.

 3710 Washington St., Jamaica Plain, 617-477-4519, brassicakitchen.com.

-Chef-owner John Paine is offering a selection of wood-fired pizzas, small plates like wood-roasted meatballs, and split pea soup; sandwiches, and more for takeout from this Charlestown favorite, while partners Michael and Kari Cooney are curating the complementary packs of beer and wine.
+Chef John Paine is offering a selection of wood-fired pizzas and small plates, sandwiches, and more for takeout from this Charlestown favorite, while partners Michael and Kari Cooney are curating the complementary packs of beer and wine.
 Delivery via UberEats is also an option.
 Meanwhile, the co-owners are also accepting Venmo donations to distribute among the Fork’s hourly staff.
 Call the restaurant or check Instagram for daily hours for pickup and delivery.

 7 Moulton St., Charlestown, 617-337-5703, brewersfork.com.

 This reliable breakfast option remains open Thursday-Sunday in Cambridge for phone and online orders for pickup, and delivery through Caviar and Doordash.
 With 24 hours notice, Café Luna can also accomodate box lunch delivery.

 24 Orleans St., East Boston, 617-567-7609, cunardtavern.com.